Gout is a chronic condition. A flare-up of symptoms can last a few days if a person gets treatment and up to a couple of weeks if they do not.

 • painful, discolored, and swollen joints

-The Centers for Disease Control and Prevention (CDC) note that gout is most common in the big toe but that it also frequently affects other joints, such as the knee, ankle, and other toes.
+The Centers for Disease Control and Prevention (CDC) notes that gout is most common in the big toe but frequently affects other joints, such as the knee, ankle, and other toes.

 Treatment can reduce the severity and duration of a flare-up, but people can also take steps at home to manage the symptoms.